Rostiklubchenko/Labs/README.md

-Reposotiry for Database Labs just in case if something go wrong
+Repository for Database Labs in case something goes wrong